wordsector/wp-post-controller/readme.txt

 == Description ==

-Plugin to control and add more advanced features in posts.
+All in one solution for posts.
+Get Multiple features in one place

 ### Features